-The new system under the collaboration is based on an advanced bionic pancreas platform technology, developed at Boston University and Beta Bionics, which has been integrated into a pocket-sized wearable medical device, called the iLet.
-Boston University has granted an exclusive worldwide license of the iLet technology to Beta Bionics.
-The bionic pancreas technology in the iLet is designed for automated delivery of both insulin and glucagon analogs and has been tested and refined in nearly 10 years in clinical trials.
+The system under the collaboration is based on an advanced artificial pancreas platform technology, developed at Boston University, which has been integrated into a pocket-sized wearable medical device, called the iLet™.
+Boston University has granted an exclusive worldwide license of the iLet™ technology to Beta Bionics.
+The bionic pancreas technology in the iLet™ is designed for automated delivery of both insulin and glucagon and has been tested and refined for nearly 10 years in clinical trials.

-Hypoglycemia and dual-hormone bionic pancreas
+Hypoglycemia and dual-hormone artificial pancreas

 Hypoglycemia is a condition in which blood glucose drops to unsafe levels.
 It is most frequently associated with diabetes and primarily arises in people with type 1 diabetes and those with type 2 diabetes who are on insulin therapy.
 According to Decision Resources, all people with type 1 diabetes and approximately 20% of people with type 2 diabetes in the United States are treated with insulin.